.

 Opening scene- a gloved hand helps itself to £5,000 from a safe.

-Whilst a police inspector (Reginald Marsh, uncredited) questions the owner Robert Filow (John Carson), Eastern Insurance is facing a huge bill, for this is only the latest robbery from this type of safe.
-Filow tells Walter Allen he'd been recommended the March Double Action Safe by his brother, and then a connection is spotted between the crimes- all the safe owners are related.
+While Inspector Martin questions the owner Robert Filow (John Carson), Eastern Insurance is facing a huge bill, for this is the latest robbery from this type of safe.
+Filow tells Walter Allen he'd been recommended the March Double Action Safe by his brother.
+A connection is spotted between the crimes- for all the safe owners are related.

 The brother, Hugh, in Manchester, questioned by John Hunter, admits recommending this type of safe.
 The reason?
-By introducing six customers, he'd had his own safe installed for free!
+By introducing six customers, he had his own safe installed for free!
+Hunter decides that he cannot be behind the robberies.

-At the March Safe Engineering Manufacturing Company, it's learned that Tom Stacey (Peter Vaughan) had overseen the installations, and his boss believes he's completely trustworthy.
-Stacey is quite aggressive when Hunter questions him: "there are other people in the company who could get that information."
-But Hunter notices he lives in a rather nice house- "nice car you have too."
+So he calls on the March Safe Engineering Manufacturing Company, and learns that Tom Stacey (Peter Vaughan) had overseen the installations, and his boss believes he is completely trustworthy.
+The now retired Stacey is aggressive when Hunter questions him, warning that he was not the only person in the company who could find out the safe combination numbers.
+But Hunter notices he lives in a rather nice house, "nice car you have too."

 Another employee who worked on the safes was Martin Stafford.
 He has now emigrated to Canada.

-The case seems to be reaching a dead end when Walter Allen receives an anonymous threat addressed to "Walter Aloysius Allen."
+The case is reaching a dead end when Walter Allen receives an anonymous threat addressed to "Walter Aloysius Allen."
 This gives him a lead, as his business card, which contains this, his full name, he has only handed out recently to Mrs Tompson.
 So police set up a watch on Mrs Tompson and on the only other March safe installed recently as a result of Hugh's introduction.
 Day Four of the stakeout and Mrs Tompson leaves her house for a phone box.
-At the office, Tompson is observed breaking in, and cracking the safe.
-Enter the police inspector to effect the arrest.
+At the office, Tompson is observed breaking in, and opening the safe without any difficulty.
+Enter Inspector Martin to effect the arrest.

 Final scene is John Hunter teasing poor Walter about that middle name....
 Aloysius!